 - Issues with concentration

 - General sadness

 - Avoidance of company

 Along with some of the classical mood symptoms.
 For many, these will be entirely unexpected.

 - Irritable bowel syndrome

 - Burning hands and feet

 Dr. John Sarno’s work with lower back pain is a strong example.
-His treatment for low back pain involves explaining how stress and tension can cause it and how mental strategies can help reverse it.
+His treatment for low back pain involves explaining how stress and tension can cause it.
+As well as how mental strategies can help reverse it.

 Depression can cause real changes in parts of the body outside of the brain.
 It can also cause the brain to have different responses to normal signals from the body.